renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Common traits**

-I involve more and more interviewees, testers, co-workers, and actual neighbors to get a better grasp of what the user might use.
+I involve more and more interviewees, testers, co-workers, and actual neighbors to better grasp of what the user might use.

 Investigating features in similar class apps opens up an opportunity to add new capabilities.